mjuvela/ISM/README.md

 program implemented with Python and OpenCL.

 The main script for dust emission calculations is ASOC.py.
-Note that the map orientations have changed since the previous versions (called SOC.py).
+Note that the map orientations have changed since the previous versions (that was called SOC.py).
 The main script for dust scattering calculations is ASOCS.py.
 When the program is called, it tries to figure out the location of the source code and the kernel routines (*.c).
 These should always remain in the same directory.
+ASOC.py and ASOC.py are development versions (unstable).

 make_dust.py is a sample script showing how to convert DustEM files to the inputs needed by SOC, including the simple combined dust